A Bioresorbable Everolimus-Eluting Scaffold Versus a Metallic Everolimus-Eluting Stent IV - ABSORB IV

 - Device thrombosis: 0.6% vs. 0.2%, p = 0.06

-ABSORB III was the pivotal trial towards US FDA approval of Absorb BVS, but the stent was recently commercially withdrawn in the US given poor sales.
+ABSORB III was the pivotal trial towards US FDA approval of Absorb BVS, but the stent was commercially withdrawn in the US given poor sales.
 Physicians have also been concerned about many of the safety signals noted in the ABSORB trials.
 ABSORB IV adds to the data on first-generation BVS.
 Longer-term data as well as trials with improved stent design and implementation techniques are awaited.

 Presented by Dr. Gregg W. Stone at the Transcatheter Cardiovascular Therapeutics meeting (TCT 2017), Denver, CO, October 31, 2017.